Few are aware that Kate Winslet has changed the Hollywood rules forever

 But in addition to putting her own brake so that the naturalness that she wanted to transmit to the world was respected, what really made Kate Winslet change the rules of Hollywood was her own work on Mare of Easttown.

 The actress and mother of three gave herself body and soul to the role of the series’ most imperfect police detective.
-She herself wanted Mare to be authentic and natural, that we see her rough edges to understand her and find meeting points with her.
+She herself wanted Mare to be authentic and natural, for us to see her rough edges in order to understand her and find meeting points with her.
 He gained muscle mass in his thighs using an exercise bike, he exposed his wrinkles, sun spots and naturalness to the maximum, exposing emotions through a character who left his problems and feelings exposed without melodrama, but with pain, anger and loneliness in the look, his way of speaking, walking and communicating with the world.

 Thanks to your work, Mare of Easttown was crowned one of the best limited series of 2021 and showed Hollywood a lesson that has caused the industry to take notice.
 Because the public appreciated that naturalness that did not force fictional prototypes for a 46-year-old woman; connecting with Mare Sheehan beyond the self-improvement story and the thriller tone of the plot.
 This connection between character and audience was thanks to Kate Winslet and her commitment to portraying a woman with realism who lives in mourning for a son, with his own traumas, passions, and motivations to move on, without sweetening by removing wrinkles, getting touch-ups, or polishing features to meet industry standards.